-A separation agreement is a written document that binds each spouse to promises they make to each other while a separation is ongoing.
+A separation agreement is a written document that binds each spouse to promises they make to one other while their separation is ongoing.
 During a legal separation, both spouses are still legally married and cannot remarry until they completely dissolve their marriage.
 Reasons a couple might elect to separate include:

-Retaining a Buckhead separation agreements attorney could be essential to ensure that a spouse’s needs and interests are protected in the separation contract.
-They could also help make sure the contract itself is fair and enforceable in court.
+Retaining a Buckhead attorney could be essential to ensure that a spouse’s needs and interests are protected in the separation contract.
+A member of our team can also help make sure the contract itself is fair and enforceable in court.

 Every marriage is different, so every separation agreement will be different as well.
 However, certain provisions are more commonly seen in these agreements than others, usually because they deal with issues that separated spouses are more likely to face.
-Regardless of a couple’s unique circumstances, a separation agreements lawyer in Buckhead could help create a contract that protects the rights and interests of both spouses.
+Regardless of a couple’s unique circumstances, a lawyer in Buckhead can help create a separation contract that protects the rights and interests of both spouses.